apache/spark/docs/configuration.md

 versions of Spark; in such cases, the older key names are still accepted, but take lower precedence than any instance of the newer key.

+Spark properties mainly can be divided into three kinds:

+    1. configuration used to submit application, such as "spark.driver.memory", "spark.driver.extraclassPath", these kind of properties only effect before driver's JVM is started, so it would be suggested to set through configuration file or `spark-submit` command line options.
+For these kind of configuration, they are "spark.driver.memory", "spark.driver.memoryOverhead", "spark.driver.cores", "spark.driver.userClassPathFirst", "spark.driver.extraClassPath", "spark.driver.defaultJavaOptions", "spark.driver.extraJavaOptions", "spark.driver.extraLibraryPath", "spark.driver.resource.*", "spark.pyspark.driver.python", "spark.pyspark.python", "spark.r.shell.command", "spark.launcher.childProcLoggerName", "spark.launcher.childConectionTimeout", "spark.yarn.driver.*".
-Spark properties mainly can be divided into two kinds: one is related to deploy, like "spark.driver.memory", "spark.executor.instances", this kind of properties may not be affected when setting programmatically through `SparkConf` in runtime, or the behavior is depending on which cluster manager and deploy mode you choose, so it would be suggested to set through configuration file or `spark-submit` command line options; another is mainly related to Spark runtime control, like "spark.task.maxFailures", this kind of properties can be set in either way.
+    2. one is related to deploy, like "spark.master", "spark.executor.instances", this kind of properties may not be affected when setting programmatically through `SparkConf` in runtime after SparkContext has been started, or the behavior is depending on which cluster manager and deploy mode you choose, so it would be suggested to set through configuration file, `spark-submit` command line options, or setting programmatically through `SparkConf` in runtime before start SparkContext.
+    3. another is mainly related to Spark runtime control, like "spark.task.maxFailures", this kind of properties can be set in either way.

 ## Viewing Spark Properties